-For over 50 years, the Nedato cooperative of 500 farmers has been producing quality potatoes to customers across the world.
-The cooperative has grown into a sustainable, customer-focused, innovative and cooperative potato organization worldwide.
-This case study tells the story of how the Nedato cooperative implemented automated sorting technology to boost the quality of its product and foster growth.
+This case study tells the story of how the Nedato cooperative, a 500 farmer potato co-op, implemented automated sorting technology to boost the quality of its products and foster growth.

 In January 2004, when aluminum giant Alcoa divested from Centennial, Colorado-based Stolle Machinery, Stolle’s management had to make some fast decisions about its enterprise application platform.
 Stolle Machinery designs, manufactures, and distributes equipment for the metal container industry.
 This equipment is used by packaging giants like Rexam and Ball, and these Stolle customers supply beverage companies like Coca-Cola and Pepsi as well as companies that can supply major food products, including SPAM®.